diffblue/gitlab/doc/user/usage_quotas.md

 | Yellow     | 2 GB         | 0 GB           | 10 GB  | Not locked        |
 | **Totals** | **30 GB**    | **0 GB**       | -      | -                 |

-The Red and Green projects are locked because their repositories have reached the quota.
+The Red and Green projects are locked because their repositories and LFS have reached the quota.
 In this example, no additional storage has yet been purchased.

 To unlock the Red and Green projects, 50 GB additional storage is purchased.

-Assuming the Green and Red projects' repositories grow past the 10 GB quota, the purchased storage available decreases.
+Assuming the Green and Red projects' repositories and LFS grow past the 10 GB quota, the purchased storage available decreases.
 All projects remain unlocked because 40 GB purchased storage is available:
 50 GB (purchased storage) - 10 GB (total excess storage used).